nayakkiranraj/spring-boot-okta-sso/README.md

 # spring-boot-okta-sso
-Single Sign On from spring boot application using Okta as Authorization Server
+Single Sign On from spring boot application using Okta as Authorization Server By Kiran